mattmelling/cloudlog-adifwatch/README.md

 notification mechanism and uploads it to a [Cloudlog](https://www.magicbug.co.uk/cloudlog/) instance through the [QSO API](https://github.com/magicbug/Cloudlog/wiki/API#apiqso).

+## Fork

+This fork packages cloudlog-adifwatch as a [Nix Flake](https://nixos.wiki/wiki/Flakes), providing a [NixOS](https://nixos.org) module and package for easy integration in to your NixOS configuration.

 ## Usage

 On Linux systems the recommended way to use this tool is through the provided systemd unit.
 It